auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

     You will need to store the instance of `AuthorizeState`, as you will need it in step 3 below.

 2. The `AuthorizeState` instance will contain a `StartUrl` property with the authorization URL where the user should be redirected to log in.
-You can use the [Chrome Custom Tabs Manager](https://developer.chrome.com/multidevice/android/customtabs) to achieve this.

-    Ensure that you have installed the Custom Tabs Support Library:

-    ```text
-    Install-Package Xamarin.Android.Support.CustomTabs
-    ```

-    Then create a custom tabs intent, and launch the authorization URL which was returned in the `AuthorizeState`:

-    ```
-    var customTabs = new CustomTabsActivityManager(this); // this == your Activity

-    // build custom tab
+You will need to create a new intent which will open the system browser and send the user to this URL:

+    ```csharp
-    var builder = new CustomTabsIntent.Builder(customTabs.Session)
+    var uri = Android.Net.Uri.Parse(authorizeState.StartUrl);
-        .SetToolbarColor(Color.Argb(255, 52, 152, 219))
-        .SetShowTitle(true)
-        .EnableUrlBarHiding();

-    var customTabsIntent = builder.Build();
+    var intent = new Intent(Intent.ActionView, uri);
-    customTabsIntent.Intent.AddFlags(ActivityFlags.NoHistory);

-    customTabsIntent.LaunchUrl(this, Android.Net.Uri.Parse(authorizeState.StartUrl));
+    intent.AddFlags(ActivityFlags.NoHistory);
+    StartActivity(intent);
     ```

 3. Finally, after the user has authenticated, they will be redirected back to your application at the **Callback URL** that was registered before.
 You will need to register an intent which will handle this callback URL.